-F. Support Services
+A. Support Services

-Once an individual makes a complaint, or receives notice that a complaint has been made against him or her, that individual will receive information about support services, such as counseling, advocacy, housing assistance, academic support, disability services, health and mental health services, and legal services that are available on campus.
+Once an individual makes a complaint, receives notice that a complaint has been made against him or her, or the Title IX Coordinator otherwise learns of a complaint of sexual misconduct, the complainant, respondent and alleged victim (where applicable) will receive written information about support services, such as counseling, advocacy, housing assistance, academic support, disability services, health and mental health services, and legal services that are available on campus.
 Students can receive confidential counseling services on-campus through the VSU Counseling Center at no charge.
 In addition, the VSU Counseling Center can provide direct referrals to community based organizations that provide additional services and support.
-Other support services are listed on the Health Promotions website at: http://www.valdosta.edu/student/health-promotions/rsvp/Sexual%20Assault%20Resources%20and%20Information.php.
+Information about support services will be provided regardless as to whether an individual elects to go forward with filing a formal complaint of sexual misconduct or with notifying law enforcement.